angamaiton/Front-End-Developer-Interview-Questions-and-Answers/answers/css-answers.md

 }
 ```

+I use Sketch and GravitDesigner for most of my retina graphics.

 #### Is there any reason you'd want to use `translate()` instead of *absolute positioning*, or vice-versa?
 And why?

+`translate()` doesn't require the browser to repaint, which helps with
+performance.
+I almost exclusively prefer it to absolute positioning, unless I'm
+using the latter for an initial location and translating it from there.